French chief rabbi says will not quit over plagiarism scandal

 "When you're successful a lot of people consider you as some sort of hero ... so you don't want to disappoint them so you propagate the image they have of you," Bernheim told the station, sounding calm as admitted and explained each allegation in turn.

-The scandal follows similar ones in Germany, where Chancellor Angela Merkel's defense and education ministers had to quit after parts of their doctoral theses were found to be plagiarized, and the resignation of an Italian anti-corruption campaigner who claimed academic degrees he did not have.
+The scandal follows similar ones in Germany, where Chancellor Angela Merkel's defence and education ministers had to quit after parts of their doctoral theses were found to be plagiarised, and the resignation of an Italian anti-corruption campaigner who claimed academic degrees he did not have.

 Hungary's president also had to resign a year ago after a plagiarism scandal over his doctorate.